Can rabbits eat celery? – Dietary advice for your rabbit

 You can integrate feeding celery and other foods into games for your rabbit to make meal times more fulfilling – scatter-feed fresh foods and pellets or hide them in piles of hay for the rabbits to find, which is a much more natural feeding pattern for rabbits.

 The bulk of a rabbit’s diet must consist of grass and/or hay, which should make up a minimum of 85% of their food intake.
 This has more than one benefit and is essential to help keep their ever-growing teeth worn down, but also to ensure their digestive system functions correctly.
 The next part of their diet, making up 10%, should be fresh greens and herbs, which can include celery.
-The other 5% of their diet should be a good quality pellet, to help ensure they receive all the vital vitamins and nutrients which hay, grass, greens and herbs may not provide.
+The other 5% of their diet should be the best rabbit pellets, to help ensure they receive all the vital vitamins and nutrients which hay, grass, greens and herbs may not provide.
 Failure to provide a correct diet can lead to numerous, potentially serious health problems, such as dental disease, digestive problems and weight gain.
 These, in turn, can cause secondary health conditions, such as sore hocks, flystrike, and urinary tract disease, shortening the rabbit’s lifespan.

 Conclusion